 Introduction 3

 Pillar 1: Governance 5

 Pillar 2: Strategy 7

-Pillar 3: Risk Management 12
+Pillar 3: Risk Management .12

-Pillar 4: Metrics and Targets 14
+Pillar 4: Metrics and Targets .14

-This report is Western Asset's first TCFD Report, and has been prepared on a best-efforts basis.
+This report has been prepared on a best-efforts basis.
 Climate reporting in the asset management industry is still in its infancy, and there are significant data challenges and methodological challenges associated with climate reporting.
 We have included TCFD-aligned disclosures where it is fair, clear and not misleading for us to do so.
 We have also explained limitations on our ability to disclose, and the steps being taken to address those limitations.
 We have provided additional firm-related TCFD disclosures beyond the standard FCA reporting requirements, if relevant and where available.